-All-Electric Should Mean “All Electric”
+All-Electric Should Mean “All Electric” Even in Refrigerated Applications

 As electric trucks gain traction in the marketplace, their utilization will largely be driven by application.
 The pick-up and delivery (P&D) segment, which features predictable routes and returns to its base at the end of each day for charging, makes a lot of sense for electric trucks.
 What doesn’t make a lot of sense, is spec’ing an electric truck for P&D, and equipping it with a diesel-powered refrigeration unit, as many do in food and beverage distribution.